-Should you have any questions after examining this Handbook, please direct them to the Department of Student Activities and Orientation located on the second floor of the Martin University Center.
-Staff members will be pleased to assist your student organization in its development, program planning, interpretations of policies, and other areas of need.
-The policies in this document are subject to change as deemed necessary by the institution.
+Should you have any questions after examining this Handbook, please direct them to the Student Engagement Office located on the second floor of the Martin Center.
+Staff members will be pleased to assist your student organization in it development, program planning, interpretations of policies, and other areas of need.